ORGANIZATIONS:

 Portland Regional Gem & Mineral Show | portlandregionalgemandmineral.com

 This annual show is a combined effort of many regional gem, mineral and fossil clubs.
-The Association meets on the second Monday of every month at 6:30PM at Earnesto’s Italain Restaurant.
+The Association meets on the second Monday of every month.

 Central Oregon Rock Collector | corockcollectors.com

 The Central Oregon Rock Collectors (CORC) are a group of diverse individuals interested in collecting rocks and minerals and increasing their knowledge and enjoyment of their hobby.
-Our rock club serves the Central Oregon communities of Bend, Redmond, Madras, Prineville, Sisters, Sunriver, La Pine, and beyond.
-We welcome guests and new members to our monthly meetings and club field trips!
+Their rock club serves the Central Oregon communities of Bend, Redmond, Madras, Prineville, Sisters, Sunriver, La Pine, and beyond and they welcome guests and new members to monthly meetings and club field trips!

 North American Research Group | narg-online.com

+Learn more about fossils!
 NARG sponsors the NW Fossil Fest and participates in many programs and shows devoted to public education.
 They collaborate with university scientists and museums to enhance and promote paleontology research.
-Significant specimens are donated to recognized museums to insure they remain in the scientific and public domain.
+Significant specimens are donated to recognized museums to ensure they remain in the scientific and public domain.

 Columbia Willamette Faceters Guild | facetersguild.com